eclipse-californium/californium/MIGRATION_HINTS.md

 August, 2021

-The version 2.x is now out for about more than a year and reached version 2.6.4.
+The version 2.x is now out for about more than a year and reached version 2.6.5.
-We have already started to work on a 3.0 starting with removing deprecates APIs.
+We have already started to work on a 3.0 on December 2020 starting with removing deprecates APIs.

 To migrate to the 3.0 this gives some hints to do so.
 If you miss something, don't hesitate to create an issue.